 How does the Lelit Bianca compare in the value it offers against more affordable espresso machines?
 Certainly, if one of the primary elements you require is the level of control you have over the brewing process, the machine is a great option.
 That’s because most machines with a similar number of features cost significantly more.

-On the other hand, if you’re in the market for an aesthetically pleasing machine that doesn’t have as steep a learning curve, other heat exchanger machines that cost less than $2,000 will suffice.
+On the other hand, if you’re in the market for an aesthetically pleasing prosumer machine that doesn’t cost that much, heat exchanger alternatives will suffice.
+Lelit Bianca’s little brother Lelit Mara X (Check our review) is a great choice.
 If you’re on a significantly more restricted budget, the Flair Lever machine is a superb option and still gives you the experience of pressure profiling.

 The bottom line is that the Lelit Bianca has the kind of excellent features normally reserved for dual-boiler machines that cost twice the price.
 In addition, if you opt for the Lelit Bianca, you won’t need to upgrade your machine for many years.
 Overall, then, it represents excellent value for money considering its functionality and durability.

-If you’ve been on the lookout for a dual-boiler espresso machine, you may have noticed that the V2 alongside the V1 in many marketplaces and wondered how they differ.
-Also, has Lelit released a V3?
-Let’s take a look.
+If you’ve been on the lookout for a dual-boiler espresso machine, you may have noticed that the V2 alongside the V3 in many marketplaces and wondered how they differ.

 In May 2021, Lelit made some upgrades to the V2.
 Currently, V3 is available in most marketplaces.